Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

 4. Click **Deploy**.

-## Step 4: Execute the Manual Task
+## Step 4: Execute the manual task

 1. In the left navigation menu, click **Execute**.
 2. Click **Run Now**.
 This triggers the task.